Electronic structure of tungsten-doped vanadium dioxide

-We investigate this problem by first examining the effect of substitutionally exchanging one vanadium atom for tungsten on the band structure and density of states (DOS) of VO$_{2}$, and then reduce the concentration to more experimentally accessible values.
-Figure 2a illustrates the results of unmodified G$_{0}$W$_{0}$ calculations on the M$_{1}$ structure of VO$_{2}$ (corresponding to the vanadium chain environment of Figure 1a).
-The GW band structure (black filled circles) clearly exhibits splitting of the valence and conduction bands at E$_{F}$ in contrast to the DFT bands (gray lines), which do split, however the gap is almost non-existent.
-The calculated GW gap is $\sim$ 0.70 eV, in excellent agreement with photoemission (also $\sim$ 0.70 eV)\cite{Shin1990}.
+\textit{\textbf{Discussion}}: Figure \ref{fig:Fig2}a illustrates the results of unmodified G$_{0}$W$_{0}$ calculations (i.e. not PS-GW) on the M$_{1}$ structure of VO$_{2}$ (corresponding to the vanadium chain environment of Figure \ref{fig:Fig1}a).
+In all plots presented in this work the Fermi level is set to zero energy.
+The GW band structure (black filled circles) exhibits substantial splitting of the valence and conduction bands at E$_{F}$ in contrast to the DFT bands (gray lines), in which the gap manifests as a slight splitting of the bands at E$_{F}$.
+The calculated GW gap is $\sim$ 0.70 eV, in excellent agreement with photoemission measurements (also $\sim$ 0.70 eV \cite{Shin1990}).
 Therefore, for M$_{1}$ VO$_{2}$, screening the Hartree-Fock interaction with the dielectric matrix resulting from non-interacting Green functions is sufficient to reproduce the experimental characteristics of the undoped structure.

-However, Figure 2b indicates that for substitutionaly tungsten-doped VO$_{2}$ (Figure 1b) this is not the case.
-The red trace corresponds to the DOS of an unmodified G$_{0}$W$_{0}$ calculation of a VO$_{2}$ unit cell with one tungsten atom replacing one of the vanadiums.
-The DOS suggests that upon doping, the Fermi level shifts into the conduction band, which is dragged down slightly, reducing the gap between the original valence band and conduction band.
-The shift of the Fermi level results in a metallic structure, with a large number of empty states sitting at and just above E$_{F}$.
-This is directly contradicted by experimental data suggesting that tungsten-doped VO$_{2}$ is insulating in the monoclinic form \cite{Tang1985}.
+However, Figure \ref{fig:Fig2}b indicates that for substitutionally tungsten-doped VO$_{2}$ this is not the case.
+This figure plots an unmodified GW calculation of a doped configuration identical to that of Figure 1b and it is clear that the Fermi level now intersects the conduction band minima at $\Gamma$, $C$, $E$ and $D$.
+The curvatures of the DFT bands are in reasonable agreement with the splines fitted to the GW data which indicates that for a doped configuration of this kind there will be a continuum of states available above E$_{F}$, as the bands vary smoothly in \textbf{k}-space.
+Therefore, since pure VO$_{2}$ has a filled valence band, if we assume band theory to be valid in the doped case, a dopant level on the order of a few atomic percent tungsten will result in a metallic structure due to the large number of states above E$_{F}$.